serokell/servant-prometheus/README.md

 Transfer/sec:      6.77MB
 ```

-It is possible to decide on an endpoint-by-endpoint basis whether qantiles are enabled - run `makeMeters` with `NoQuantiles` and then for eahc endpoint you with to mesture, set its `metersRecordQuants` field to `WithQuantiles`, and register the quantiles metric with Prometheus:
+It is possible to decide on an endpoint-by-endpoint basis whether qantiles are enabled - run `makeMeters` with `NoQuantiles` and then for each endpoint you with to mesture, set its `metersRecordQuants` field to `WithQuantiles`, and register the quantiles metric with Prometheus:

 ```haskell